Poecilotheria metallica

-Poecilotheria metallica, also known as the peacock tarantula, is an Old World species of tarantula.
+Poecilotheria metallica, also known as the peacock tarantula, or the Gooty sapphire tarantula, is an Old World species of tarantula.
 It is the only blue species of the genus Poecilotheria.
 Like others in its genus it exhibits an intricate fractal-like pattern on the abdomen.
 The species' natural habitat is deciduous forest in Andhra Pradesh, in central southern India.
 It has been classified as Critically endangered by the IUCN.

+Taxonomy

+The first specimen of this spider known to science was sent to the British Museum in 1898 by H.R.P.
+Carter, who received it from chief engineer H.C.
+West of the Madras Railway.
+This specimen, a female individual, was discovered by West near the Indian town of Gooty, specifically in his bungalow on the north-west line of the railway.
+It would be studied the following year, when British Zoologist Reginald Innes Pocock determined from its distinct colouration that it represents a species which was unknown to science at the time, and gave this species the name Poecilotheria metallica.

 Description

-Poecilotheria metallica has similar intricate geometric body coloration as other Poecilotheria species, but it is the only species in the genus to be covered in blue hair.
+Poecilotheria metallica has similar intricate geometric body coloration to other Poecilotheria species, but it is the only species in the genus to be covered in blue hair.
 While it is young, P. metallica is less chromatic, the coloring turns to blue as it matures.
-This blue is much less significant in the mature males.
+This blue is much less prominent in the mature males.
 Males also have more slender bodies, and their legs are longer.
 The definitive trait of a mature male are the revelation of emboli at the end of their pedipalps following their "mature molt."
 Females can be determined through molt confirmations before maturity.
 When full size, the leg span of P. metallica is 15–20 cm.

 Distribution

 Poecilotheria metallica is found only in a small area of less than 100 sqkm, a reserve forest that is nonetheless highly disturbed.
 Surveys of adjacent forest have failed to observe this species.
 The type specimen was discovered in a railway timber yard in Gooty about 100 km southwest of its known range, but it is believed to have been transported there by train.
+In 2019 multiple individuals were sighted in the reserved forest near Gingee thus extending its range to the Eastern ghats of Tamil Nadu.